Figure-Flattering Knit Top

 No special stretch stitches are required, and you do not need a serger, but it does finish edges nicely.
-Use a 2.0 to 2.5mm stitch length, a straight stitch, a no. 12 universal needle, and good-quality polyester thread.
-If stitches are skipping, try a stretch needle, ballpoint needle, or using a smaller needle.
+Use a 2.0 to 2.5mm stitch length, a straight stitch, a size 80/12 universal needle, and good-quality polyester thread.
+If stitches are skipping, try a stretch needle, ballpoint needle, or a smaller needle.

 Design and fit as you go

 For a precise fit, try the garment on at every step.
 After you’ve sewn the shoulder seam, pin the side seams pointing out, checking neck shape, armhole placement, and shoulder width; then make adjustments accordingly.
-Try it on again before you sew your side seams to add waist darts or shaping at the side seams.
+Try it on again before you sew the side seams, to add waist darts or shaping at the side seams.

 For the most flattering look, allow enough ease in your T-shirt so that the fabric skims the body but isn’t skintight.

-Staystitch the neck edge to stabilize it and prevent it from stretching as you sew and fit.
-It also serves as a pressing guide.
+Staystitch the neckline edge to stabilize it and prevent it from stretching as you sew and fit.
+The stitching line also serves as a pressing guide.

 2. Stablilize the shoulder seams

-Stabilize the shoulder using a 1-inch strip of fusible tricot such as So Sheer in the back shoulder seam.
+Stabilize the shoulder using a 1-inch-wide strip of fusible tricot such as So Sheer along the back shoulder seam.
 Be sure to cut the tricot in the least stretchy direction.
-Sew the shoulder seam, press both seams to the back, and topstitch to keep the seam smooth and flat.
+Sew the shoulder seam, press both seam allowances to the back, and topstitch to keep the seam smooth and flat.

 3. Sew with the sleeve on the bottom